tviejo/Cub3D_Map_Generator/README.md

 Parameters

 mode:
     0 for room generation
     1 for maze generation
 width: The width of the map.
 height: The height of the map.
 density: Density of the obstacles in the map (e.g., walls).
 nb_monster: The number of monsters to place on the map.
 nb_door: The number of doors to place on the map.

 Example

-bash

     ./map_generator 0 50 50 40 5 5

 This command will generate a room (mode 0) with the following parameters:

 Map size: 50x50
 40% density of walls/obstacles
 5 monsters
 5 doors

 License